Unity-Technologies/ziva-vfx-utils/docs/scenepanel.rst

 """""
 Pastes the map values in the clipboard onto the selected map.
 This is handy if you want to copy a map from one node type to another.
-A good example is if you have a fiber weight map and you want the same map to be applied to a material for example.
+A good example is if there is a fiber weight map and the same map is to be applied to a material.

 .. note::
     When attempting to copy a map onto a mesh with different topology,